-Over the past few decades, many studies have been the area of human emotion recognition. echniques Electroencephalography (EEG), facial expression, speech, body movements, gestures, and physiological signals (Quazi, 2012).
-By using EEG signals to classify emotions, researchers able to overcome the challenge of when the subject is trying to conceal true emotions with this technique, the classification an accuracy of 64% with the experiment carried out by Choppin while Bos got an accuracy of 70% (Lu, Nie, Shi, & Wang, 2011).
-Brainwaves also provide information regarding the cognitive and emotional state of the subject.
-Some emotions cannot be detected by using the other techniques of emotion recognitionaside from being masked by the subject there are also emotions that are not readily obvious in the face, body movements or gesture of the subject (D’Mello & Graesser, 2010).
+Over the past few decades, many studies have been conducted in the area of human emotion recognition.
+Techniques to detect emotions include the use of Electroencephalography (EEG) signals, facial expression, speech, body movements, gestures, and physiological signals (Quazi, 2012).
+By using EEG signals to classify emotions, researchers were able to overcome the challenge of when the subject is trying to conceal his/her true emotions.
+However with this technique, the classification promises only an accuracy of 64% with the experiment carried out by Choppin (??) while Bos got an accuracy of 70% (Lu, Nie, Shi, & Wang, 2011).
+Brainwaves also provide information regarding the cognitive and emotional states of the subject.
+Some emotions cannot be detected by using the other techniques of emotion recognition; aside from being masked by the subject, there are also emotions that are not readily obvious in the face, body movements or gesture of the subject (D’Mello & Graesser, 2010).

 The EEG machine is used to record the brain activities which are a measurement of the electrical activity in the brain of the subject.
 Those activities are then picked up by the electrodes that are attached to the head of the subject.
 The measurement would then be used to try and classify the emotion state of the subject.
 Researchers believe that the state of the brain changes as the feelings or emotions of the subject changes (Rizon, San, Seong, & Yuen, 2009).
 In order to be able to make the EEG recordings more accurate, pre-processing of the data is generally needed.
 Some of the data that can be considered as noise includes muscle movements in the eye and head.
 Those artifacts should be removed in order to make the resulting data lower the amount of noise and capture the EEG signals better.
 The brainwave signals are normally classified into four frequency bands; alpha, beta, delta, & theta.
 Each of those signals is associated with a different mental state as shown in Table 1.1 (Mampusti et al., 2011).